Rubble-Raider-web3/projectserum-mevbot/generated/markdown/serum-tokenomics.md

 ---
 ## Fees

-When placing trades that use Serum's order book, you may be charged fees by the application.
+When placing trades that use Serum's order book, you may be charged fees by the application that hosts the GUI.
 Other applications, such as Raydium and Bonfida, may also charge their own fees in addition to any fees Serum charges.
-All fees collected go to the benefit of SRM.
+Fees charged by Serum go to the benefit of SRM.
 100% of the exchange fees flow back into SRM, generally via a buy and burn, and also potentially into staking rewards or other ecosystem grants.
 Node staking has governance over the use of fees in Serum and nodes may alter rules around the usage at any time.

+Staking is the process of token holders validating transactions and maintaining the security of a network.
+As a result, validators receive token rewards for supporting the network.

 The fees on trades are (taker/maker):
 - Hold < 100 SRM: 4 bps / 0 bps